Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 First, consider Efron's estimator in \eqref{eq:efron_risk}.
 Write $Y^*$ for a single bootstrap draw, i.e., $Y^*\,|\, Y \sim N(Y, \alpha \sigma^2 I_n)$.
 As this estimator treats $Y^*$ as the data vector (in place of $Y$), one might suppose that marginally it targets the optimism of $g$, but at an elevated noise level $(1+\alpha) \sigma^2$ (instead of $\sigma^2$), because $Y^*\sim N(\theta, (1+\alpha) \sigma^2)$.
 However, its expectation does not really support this claim.
 To see this, first observe that

 Here we simply used the fact that an empirical covariance computed from i.i.d.\ samples of a pair of random variables is unbiased for their covariance (everything here being conditional on $Y$).
-Next observe that, by the law of total covariance,
+Next observe that